 The Diocese of Durham is one of 43 Dioceses in the Church of England.
 Geographically it extends from the Tees in the south to the Tyne in the north, and from upper Weardale and Teesdale to the coast.

 As well as sharing with the Bishop of Durham in the episcopal leadership of the Diocese Bishop Sarah has particular responsibilities as the sponsoring bishop for ordinands, playing a key role in the growth and development of ordained ministry.
 She also has focussed leadership of the Diocesan core priority relating to the area of poverty.
-The role and briefing paper for the See of Jarrow that Bishop Sarah was appointed against is included in this briefing pack.

 Working from an office in the Bishop's home, you will ensure a warm and hospitable welcome to all who come to see Bishop Sarah.
 You will provide secretarial, personal and administrative support for the Bishop, ensuring the smooth running of the Bishop’s office in a way which is compatible with its location in the Bishop’s home, a home which will include dogs.
 The managing of Bishop Sarah’s diary with foresight, understanding, discipline and sensitivity is vital to the role.